11 Pool Chlorine Alternatives for a More Enjoyable Swim

 Just like chlorine, bromine too needs to be used along with other additives and chemicals in pools.
 Bromine can’t be stabilized against the UV rays from the sun, which reduces the effectiveness of bromine and needs quite a lot of chemicals to sanitize the pool.

 Thus, bromine works better in spas and indoor pools, which are sheltered from sunlight and don’t do very well for outdoor pools.
+The key thing to understand is chlorine kills off contaminants faster but bromine lasts longer.

 Ozone generators are usually attached to the pool filtration, which introduces ozone gas i.e., an active form of oxygen, into the pool, which reacts with the organic contaminants in the pool and breaks them down.